stpd1/stpd/README.md

 ## Unit conversion

 Units are specified in number literals with a ```_xxx``` suffix.
-Number literals with units suffix are converted to corresponding SI value (unit is not preserved and dimensions are not checked!!!).
-Compound units, with numerator and denominator, are supported.
+Number literals with a unit suffix are converted to corresponding SI value (unit is not preserved and dimensions are not checked!!!).
+Compound units are supported.
 Use the "units" function to get all the available units and corresponding conversion factors in an array.

-These are all implemented functions: ```units, toUnit, toSI```.
+These are the currently implemented functions: ```units, toUnit, toSI```.

 ```
 10_mm2  ->  STACK: (0.00001000)